embeddingBits/embeddingbits.github.io/content/posts/ai_browsers/index.md

 LLMs are very prone to unexpected behaviour and will remain the same for at least the next few years, the market hype has led people to avoid researching a particular topic, tool, or software, resulting in major bugs and unexpected behavior being left unfixed.
 This leads to shorter release cycles that create more problems than a well-researched release would.

 I wanted to write about this since I've been noticing a rise in Perplexity ambassadors in my college, and promoting something that exploits people's information isn’t really a good thing to do. :(

+## Bottom Note

+Browsers have been there for a while and they are one of the best creations of mankind and I can't imagine a world without them.
+They are also mature in terms of security as a result of multiple years of optimisation, fixes, reasearch and more.

+The sense of an AI browsers breaks years of maturity of security enhancement due to a software browsing on behalf of the user with or without the user's confirmation.